MericLuc/Design-patterns/creational-patterns/builder/README.md

 **Cons**
  - The builder interface shall be general enough to allow the creation of Products for every type of ConcreteBuilder.
 That means that you can clearly define a common construction sequence for every products representation.
+ - The overall complexity of the code increases since the pattern requires creating multiple new classes.

 NB : The methods of the _Builder_ are empty by default (not pure virtual) - so that the _ConcreteBuilder_ can override only the operations they are interested in.